 The primary difference between a solid-state relay and the mechanical relay is the contact movement.
 Due to this construction, there are also differences in dimensions, lifespan, electrical noise, speed and frequency of response time, shock and vibration tolerances, power consumption, electromagnetic interference, heat dissipation, contact wear, and other conditions that need to be considered when selecting relays for an automated controls system.

 When you get in touch with one of our subject matter experts, we can thoroughly explain the differences and details so we can logically and confidently select the best relay for your operations.

 What Is a Monitoring Relay?

-A monitoring relay refers to a protective control device that is designed to receive input signals, monitor those signals, identify what the signal means, and output an alarm signal if a certain value or limit is reached.
+A monitoring relay is a special type of electrical relay which acts as a protective control device designed to receive input signals, monitor those signals, identify what the signal means, and output an alarm signal if a certain value or limit is reached.
 Typically, a monitoring relay alarm signal is in the form of a normally open or normally closed contact.
 Monitoring relays scan voltage, current, temperature, power, or other analog signals to identify issues with equipment.
 They do this by comparing a real-time value against a user-determined alarm threshold.

 We can help you specify a relay, convert your relay-based system to PLC, train your people, and reduce your costs and panel size to help take your business to an entirely new level.
 Get in touch with us today to get started.